labyrinthinesecurity/kinglet/README.md

 ## Quickstart

 ```
-./kinglet.py --nodes 2 --pods 50 --camability 30
+./kinglet.py --nodes 2 --pods 50 --capability 30
 ```

 Places 50 pods on 2 nodes, each node can hold up to 30 pods.
-Affinities are set at random.
+Affinities and anti affinities are set at random.

 # Installation